 This paper is designed to show the relationship between affinity and political alliances.
 In kinship ties, descent imposes mutual duties and obligations and is only confined to those who share a common blood.
-As the blood binds together all those who share a descent, similarly affinity ties non-blood relatives through marriage.
-While much of the existing literature has been understandably focused on descent lines; however, there is a lack of sufficient study on the role of marital alliances in reproducing the dominance of 'tribally influential families' despite emerging challenges from the intrusion of modern state institutions.
-Using the example of one of the most powerful political families (Jogezai) in Baluchistan, this article tries to show the significance of exogamous and cross-regional marriages that form political kinship network.
+Similarly, affinity ties non-blood relatives through marriage.
+While much of the existing literature has been majorly focused on descent lines; however, there is a lack of sufficient study on the role of marital alliances in reproducing the dominance of 'tribally influential families' despite emerging challenges to their authority from modern state institutions.
+Only Stephen M. Lyon & Mughal (2016) have conducted a comprehensive study on the role of marital networks in the making of political alliances among the elites of Punjab, Pakistan.
+By partially using their theoretical framework, I have tried to focus on the political alliances through marriages of one of the politically powerful families (Jogezai) in Baluchistan.

-1-Aziz Ullah Kakar: Student, National Institute of Pakistan Studies (NIPS), Quaid e Azam University, Islamabad, Pakistan.
+1-Aziz Ullah : Student, National Institute of Pakistan Studies (NIPS), Quaid e Azam University, Islamabad, Pakistan.